Candice-Leigh-King/moving-moran/_posts/2021-10-27-3-days-in-the-grand-tetons.md

             <p>You will be questioning, &ldquo;Is this really the trail?!&rdquo;
-            As you climb over boulders and feel like you're literally climbing up the side of a mountain!&nbsp; Just keep going, I promise you will make it to the top and it will be so worth it!&nbsp; You did it, you made it to the beautiful turquoise lake that is Delta Lake!
-Take a break in the sun on one of the many rocks and eat your snack.&nbsp;
+            As you climb over boulders and feel like you're literally climbing up the side of a mountain!&nbsp; Just keep going, I promise you will make it to the top and it will be so worth it!&nbsp;</p><p>You did it, you made it to the beautiful turquoise lake that is Delta Lake!
-            You deserve it!</p>
+            Take a break in the sun on one of the many rocks and eat your snack.&nbsp; You deserve it!</p>
     -
         _section-type: blog-fixed
         blog-fixed_image: /uploads/tetons/teton8.jpg